 - Administrators are alerted to the ransomware attack and automated actions

 SpinOne allows MSPs and customers to protect their cloud SaaS environments from ransomware in a proactive manner, preventing mass amounts of cloud data from being encrypted.
+It decreases the downtime due to the attack by over 90%.

 Learn more about SpinOne’s Ransomware Protection module and the other features that allow MSPs and customers to protect and secure their cloud data here.